 (I may earn a small commission from the products mentioned in this post.)

-You may be wondering when is the best time of year to have knee replacement surgery.
+You may be wondering when is the best time of the year to have knee replacement surgery.
 I had the same question when I was considering TKR.

 Choosing the right time of year is important and I’ll share a few suggestions based on my experience.
-I talked with several friends prior to my knee surgery and the consensus was that the spring and early fall are the best seasons.
+I talked with several friends prior to my knee surgery and the consensus was that the spring and early fall are the best times.

 You’ll want to wear as little clothing as possible during your recovery because it makes cleaning the wound and moving around easier.
 Snow and ice, as well as extreme heat, will make it difficult to get outside to exercise and drive to therapy.

 If you are still working, you’ll need to consider your work schedule so you can take time off for your surgery and recovery.

 Reasons The Time Of Year Matters For TKR

 Having your TKR during warm weather (not hot weather) allows you to wear less clothing (shorts, T-Shirt, socks).
 As you can imagine, it will be tough to change clothes when you’re in pain and layers make it harder.

 Sleeping is hard enough in the weeks after surgery, so it’s better if you don’t need warm pajamas and heavy bedding (check out my article on sleeping after knee replacement).

 A moderate temperature will make it unnecessary to use the heater or AC while you are recovering in the house.
 Warm weather also allows you to get outside easier during your recovery for walks and trips to the therapist.